 There are strong links between salt and heart health.
-Too much salt in our diet is linked to an increased risk of high blood pressure, a risk factor for developing kidney and cardiovascular disease, especially stroke.
-Reducing salt is an important goal and is now thought to be more important in its effects on reducing the risk of heart attacks and strokes than stopping smoking.
+Too much salt in our diet is linked to an increased risk of high blood pressure.
+High blood pressure is a risk factor for heart disease, stroke and kidney disease.
+Reducing salt is an important goal and is now thought to be more important in its impact on reducing the risk of heart attacks and strokes than stopping smoking.
 So it's important to know just how much sodium your body needs.

 - If you are older, overweight or have high blood pressure, diabetes or chronic kidney disease you are more likely to be sensitive to the blood pressure-raising effects of salt.

-- In people who do not have raised blood pressure, reduced sodium intake can decrease the risk of developing hypertension.
+- For people who do not have raised blood pressure, reduced sodium intake can decrease the risk of developing hypertension.

 - Eat fresh foods where you can.